 With spectacular art direction and a meticulously researched world, it should surprise no one that Lone Wolf and Cub is a multiple award winner in the US.
 It’s also a phenomenon in Japan spawning at least seven films, four plays, two TV series, a sequel, and more since its creation nearly 50 years ago.
-Frank Miller (Ronin, The Dark Knight Returns) cited it as an inspiration, and created cover art for the manga’s first US editions.
-Quentin Tarantino, another stand out admirer, alluded to Shogun Assassin (the American release of the first two Lone Wolf and Cub movies) in Kill Bill: Volume 2.
+Frank Miller (Ronin, opens a new window, The Dark Knight Returns, opens a new window) cited it as an inspiration, and created cover art for the manga’s first US editions.
+Quentin Tarantino, another stand out admirer, alluded to Shogun Assassin (the American release of the first two Lone Wolf and Cub movies) in Kill Bill: Volume 2, opens a new window.

 The manga—and film series—is not without its flaws, however.
 A consequence of Ogami Itto’s unparalleled martial prowess is that there are few moments of real tension for him.
 His near invulnerability is strikingly removed from the perilous scenarios that the series’ female characters constantly confront.
 Sexual harassment and rape may have been common in Tokugawa Japan, but in a narrative where a solitary man can best hundreds in combat and go toe to toe with the shogunate, it’s depressing, it’s gratuitous, and frankly it’s unimaginative that women can’t escape sexualized violence.
 Unsurprisingly, the only consolation the road to hell offers its abused women (as well as Ogami Itto) is grisly revenge.